 What is trigger finger?

-Trigger finger is a condition where your finger jams or gets stiff.
+Trigger finger is a condition where your finger jams or gets stiff, or straightens with a painful snap.
 It can also affect your thumb.

-The tendons that bend your fingers usually glide freely through tight tunnels in your hand.
+The tendons that bend your fingers usually glide freely through tight tunnels made by flexor tendon pulleys attached to bones in your hand.
 If the fibrous wall of a tunnel thickens, the tunnel becomes too tight, usually resulting in your finger jamming in a bent position.

 What are the benefits of surgery?